-The Linguistics Program at the University of South Carolina welcomes visiting scholar requests from international scholars who would benefit from the experience of interacting with our faculty and graduate students.
+The Linguistics Program at South Carolina welcomes visiting scholar requests from international scholars who would benefit from the experience of interacting with our faculty and graduate students.
 The number of such scholars who can visit us at any one time is necessarily limited.
 For this reason, it is important that you let us know as early as possible of your potential interest (so that we may quickly determine whether an invitation might be extended to you).

 Note: We can offer visiting scholar status only to persons holding a terminal Ph.D..
 If you have a terminal degree in your discipline, we can begin to discuss the possibility of your coming here as a visiting scholar.
 If you only have an M.A. degree, and have not yet completed the Ph.D., you are welcome to apply to one of our graduate programs.
 View information on our doctoral program and the on-line graduate school application.

 Inquiries about visiting scholar status should be addressed to the Program Director:

 Columbia, SC 29208, USA

 Materials required for making a visiting scholar application:

 In order to be considered for visiting scholar placement with the Linguistics Program at UofSC, we request that you submit the following materials (electronically, if possible):